Last Culinary Frontier: Why Alaska Is the Perfect Culinary-Focused Travel Destination

 Another state law that makes Alaskan catch some of the best available is that regulating the use of fish farms, or aquaculture.
 At present, farming is allowed for shellfish and seaweed, only.
 All other types of aquaculture are prohibited, which means that the rest of the state’s fish is entirely wild-caught.
 These laws are essential for two reasons: one, it means that the risk of farmed fish escaping and destroying the wild stock is eliminated.
 Two, it keeps supply and demand in constant symbiosis, ensuring that the market isn’t flooded with farmed fish, causing prices to drop and a collapse in the market.

 Apart from government intervention, fishing is often a family affair in Alaska and is also a cornerstone of the state’s sizable native population.
 In fishing communities, the craft is handed down through generations and not only sustains families but the communities, their economies and all living beings in it, as well.
-There’s a strong cultural imperative to preserve one of the state’s most vibrant natural resources— one that doesn’t exist in other places where fisheries are more detached from the people who live by them.
+There’s a strong cultural imperative to preserve one of the state’s most vibrant natural resources — one that doesn’t exist in other places where fisheries are more detached from the people who live by them.

-Keeping stocks sustainable and the catch wild-caught isn’t just right for the economy and environment, it’s a boon for taste and nutrition, too.
-Farmed seafood will always be at a nutrient deficit compared with wild-caught fish (shellfish is an exception).
+Keeping stocks sustainable and catching wild-caught fish isn’t just right for the economy and environment, it’s a boon for taste and nutrition, too.
+Farmed seafood will always be nutrient deficit compared with wild-caught fish (shellfish is an exception).
 It’s practically impossible for farmers to reproduce the variety of things fish eat in the wild that give wild-caught seafood its high-nutritional value and unique taste.
 Overall, wild-caught fish is leaner in fat content, producing more versatile, vibrant and true-to-the-fish colors and flavors.
 Wild-caught seafood also requires a higher level of expertise when cooking, due to its lower fat content relative to farmed fish.
 It’s even harder to overcook fatty fish, which can mean the cook can get away with a lack of talent or technique.

-Feasting on Alaska’s Bounty
+Feasting on Alaska’s bounty

 When eating seafood in Alaska, a few dishes are classic to the state’s cuisine.
 They should prove easy to find, depending on the season.
 Salmon grilled on a cedar plank with fresh herbs and a generous squeeze of lemon is almost a given in any port of call.
 Pan-seared halibut is another ideal preparation, often with white wine, lemon and garlic.
 King crab season means one thing and one thing only: giant crab legs slathered in butter.
+It’s a foodie travel visitor’s’ dream.
 There is hardly greater decadence to be found than the abundance provided during Alaska’s king crab season.
 Black rockfish shines in fish and chips preparations, and steamed clams make an excellent accompaniment to any Alaskan seafood spread.

 The state’s commitment to the health and quality of its fisheries endures during a difficult time for the world’s fisheries.
 Thanks to Alaska’s unique combination of cultural traditions, laws and natural abundance, there is genuinely nowhere better on earth for seafood lovers to visit than Alaska.